openhwgroup/programs/program/core-v-gnu-tools-ppl.md

 2. support for Linux application use of C and C++ with CVA6 (32-/64-bit) and the _GlibC_ C library; and
 3. support for other RTOS

 The proposal addresses just the first phase.
 Other phases will be the subject of separate proposals.

-In order to support the Software TG primary goal of developing a thriving commercial ecosystem, only a minimal implementation will be provided.
-Software companies will rely on there being the majority of work still to be done in order to drive their businesses.
+Phase 1 will provide the following.

-- support for the following CORE-V instruction set extensions
+- support for the following CORE-V instruction set extensions:

-  - hardware loop
+  - hardware loop;
-  - multiple accumulate
+  - multiple accumulate;
-  - post-increment and register-indexed load/store
+  - post-increment and register-indexed load/store;
-  - direct branches
+  - direct branches; and
-  - general ALU operations
+  - general ALU operations.

-- support for a generic CORE-V instruction set extension interface
+- support for a generic CORE-V instruction set extension interface:

   - this will provide a commercial driver for future tool chain development for these extensions.

+In order to support the Software TG primary goal of developing a thriving commercial ecosystem, only a basic implementation will be provided.
+By basic implemention, we mean that the assembler/linker will support the instructions, the compiler will have intrinisc/builtin function support and the compiler will have patterns to generate the instructions from C code in obvious circumstances.

+However there will be no attempt to provide compiler optimization (which is a much bigger task).
+Software companies will rely on the majority of work still needing to be done in order to drive their businesses.

 In order to support the Software TG secondary goal of upstreaming all open source tool developments: